eurecom-s3/noise-sdr/README.md

 pacmd load-module module-null-sink sink_name=MySink
 ```

+Note that we provide example configuration files for FLDigi, GQRX, and WSJTX
+in the folder ```configs```.

+#### Replaying traces at the receive side

+When using GQRX, you can save raw IQ samples and then replay it later.
+Please check the GQRX documentations and tutorials for this.
+FLDigi can also open and replay wav recordings.

+You can find wav traces for the videos at the top of this page [here][traces]
+in the sub-folder ```gqrx/videos-wav```.

+You can find an IQ traces for the same examples as in the videos at the top of this page [here][traces]
+in the sub-folder ```gqrx/videos-iq```.

 #### Some more details for GNSS

 We provide helper scripts and configurations in the ```gnss/``` folder.